assafdori/homelab/notes/laptop-setup.md

 I'm using [Ubuntu Server 22.04 LTS](https://ubuntu.com/server).

+### Setting up the network

+I need to set up the network.
+I'm going to use a static IP address.

 ### Disabling lid close action

 I don't want the laptop to go to sleep when I close the lid, so I need to disable the lid close action.